 The poetess was born in 1084 in Jinan, province of Shandong, to a literary family that worked for the Imperial court.

-At 17, she married Zhao Mingcheng, a 21-year-old scholar with an interest in the arts.
-If one is to judge by Li’s poems at the time, her marriage was a happy one, filled with laughter, love, and friends which they challenged to poetry competitions.
+At 17, she married Zhao Mingcheng, a 21-year-old scholar interested in the arts.
+If one is to judge by Li’s poems at the time, her marriage was a happy one, filled with laughter, love, and friends, which they challenged to poetry competitions.

-But in 1126 the Jurchen invaded China and captured the capital.
+But in 1126, the Jurchen invaded China and captured the capital.
 Half a million Chinese fled to the south, including Li and her husband Zhao.

 Li’s formerly joyous poems became full of grief: “lone . . . cold . . . pain . . . moan,” she wrote, along with: “When there is possession, there must be loss of possession; when there is a gathering together, there must be a scattering…”

 She also penned political critiques to the “cowardice” of the ruling Song and their ineffectual attempts to stop the invasion.

 Akka Mahadevi.
 India, c.
 1130 – 1160.

-Mahadevi was in love with the Divine and scorned mortal love: “Take these husbands who die and decay,” she wrote, for “More and more I am in love with my husband known by the name of Chennamallikarjuna (God).”
+Mahadevi was in love with the Divine and scorned mortal love: “Take these husbands who die and decay,” she wrote, and, “More and more I am in love with my husband known by the name of Chennamallikarjuna (God).”

 Akka Mahadevi is married to Shiva.. or to the king?

-When she was about 10, her family introduced her to the worship of Shiva (another name for God).
-By her teens she had decided to dedicate her life to Shiva.
+When she was about 10, her family introduced her to the worship of Shiva (a name for God).
+By her teens, she had decided to dedicate her life to Shiva.

 Legend says, although not all scholars agree, that the local ruler Kausika chose her to be his wife because he was dazzled by her beauty.
 Supposedly, she accepted under the condition that the marriage was not to be consummated, ever.
-The king agreed, but after a while he could not keep his side of the deal.
+The king agreed, but after a while, he could not keep his side of the deal.

 Life of a wandering saint